c.930 Penrith Viking Hoard buried, artefacts from which were later found in 1785, 1830 and 2009. This is now known as the 'Penrith Hoard'.

 Urien himself is also believed to have been primarily a leader of Romano-British light Cavalry when in battle.
 The German Angles had no Cavalry.
 In Roman times there had been a Cavalry unit stationed at Stanwix, Carlisle of 1,000 horse.

-573 The Battle of Arfderydd (Arthuret) between Peredur (of York?), his brother Gwrgi (Cousins of Urien Rheged) against King Gwenddoleu ap Ceidio, ruler of Salway.
+573 AD The Battle of Arfderydd (Arthuret) between Peredur (of York?) with his brother Gwrgi (Cousins or nephews of Urien Rheged) against Pagan Prince Gwenddoleu ap Ceidio, ruler of Salway.
 Both Peredur and Gwenddoleu died at this battle.

 Arthuret Church above

-King Gwenddoloeu of Salway (modern name Solway) was killed in this battle and his court adviser Myrddin Wyllt (Merlinus/Merlin) went mad with grief and fled into the nearby Caledonian forest.
+Prince Gwenddoloeu of Salway (modern name Solway) was killed in this battle and his court adviser Myrddin Wyllt (Merlinus/Merlin) went mad with grief and fled into the nearby Caledonian forest.
 (This was 36 years after legendary 'King' Arthur had died, Merlin being part of King Arthur's court was fiction created by Geoffrey of Monmouth in the 1100's)

-King Gwenddoleu ap Ceidio wasn't a major king and clearly wasn't king over Rheged, it is believed that he may have been ruler over a much smaller area around Birdoswald or Longtown, known then as Salway.
+Prince Gwenddoleu ap Ceidio wasn't a major figure, it is believed that he may have been ruler over a much smaller area around Birdoswald or Longtown, known then as Salway.
 [Urien's brother Arawn may have become ruler over Salway until his death in 592 AD]

 [At this battle 'seven score' died i.e. 7x20 = 140 died.]